SEAN: Manga is here, let’s to’t.

 ANNA: ACK, I’m three volumes behind now!
 I do like this series, though.

-MELINDA: I am too, yikes!
+MJ: I am too, yikes!

 SEAN: Arata: The Legend is about a year and a half behind Japan, which is not uncommon for a Shonen Sunday mid-list title, even if it is by Yuu Watase.
 Here’s Vol. 15.

 MICHELLE: I do enjoy Arata, even if I can’t get as squeeful about it as, say, Genbu Kaiden.

 ANNA: Genbu Kaiden deserves all the squees!

 MJ: Agreed, re: Genbu Kaiden.
 I’m iffy on Arata.

 SEAN: And Vol. 22 of Hayate the Combat Butler, which is 3 1/2 years behind Japan and growing farther away every biannual release, but sadly, sales.
 The manga is still in Greece, and this volume has what may be one of the best romantic heartbreakers of the entire series to date.

 CJ saysSeptember 6, 2013 at 12:20 am

 I think GoComi! only ever published 3 volumes of 07 Ghost, so we’ve caught up more than double over their number.
 I really want someone to rescue Song of the Hanging Sky from them and release it in two omnibuses, it was only 4 vols total, but only 2 got released before GoComi! went out.